S-kanti/Database-group-assignment/README.md

 # Database-group-assignment
+This project designs and implements a relational database schema for managing a bookstore system.
+It includes support for storing books, authors, publishers, customers, orders, and delivery logistics.
+The goal is to create a well-normalized, scalable schema that supports typical bookstore operations.

-Database Design &amp; Programming with SQL Group Assignment
+Database Design Programming with SQL Group Assignment

+## Contributors